ASFHyP3/geospatial-ai-tutorials/NAS/initial_setup.md

 > [!TIP]
 > If you are prompted multiple times wait for your RSA token to refresh to a new one.
 Be careful however — failing more than 3 times will lock your RSA token.

 If you run into any issues with your initial setup just call [NAS user support](https://www.nas.nasa.gov/hecc/support/user_support.html) and they will help you work through them.
+There is also a [troubleshooting](https://www.nas.nasa.gov/hecc/support/kb/common-login-failures-or-issues_162.html) page that has common issues.

 ## 3. (Optional) Conda settings
 NAS comes with pre-built conda environments that can be used for processing (see the full list [here](https://www.nas.nasa.gov/hecc/support/kb/machine-learning-overview_572.html)).
 If none of the provided environments fit your needs, you can install your own environments after some setup.